United States Post Office (Michigan City, Indiana)

-Michigan City Post Office is a historic post office building located at Michigan City, LaPorte County, Indiana.
+Michigan City Post Office is a historic post office building located at Michigan City, Indiana.
 It was designed by the Office of the Supervising Architect under James Knox Taylor and built in 1909.
 It is a one-story, Georgian Revival style brick and limestone building.
 It has a hipped roof behind a balustraded parapet and basement.
 A rear addition was built in 1926, and expanded in 1963.
 It housed a post office until 1973.

 It was listed on the National Register of Historic Places in 2000.
 It is located in the Franklin Street Commercial Historic District.